CleanScan

 If your process requires photos, notes, or issue logs, are crews consistently submitting them?

 Incomplete documentation is not just an admin problem.
-It usually signals low process discipline, and low process discipline tends to show up later as quality inconsistency.
+It can signal weak process discipline, which often shows up later as quality inconsistency.

 A Simple Scorecard for Multi-Site Oversight